 Back then Rob was married.
 Rina was from Southland.
 They had camped just the two of them in a cove.
 As they snorkelled, their vision filled with the sea world: coral shrimp, Christmas tree worm, cleaner wrasse, decorator crab, diadem sea urchin, elephant stone coral, feather star crab, grey reef shark, harlequin fish, hawksbill turtle, moon jellyfish, red coral, Spanish dancer nudibranch, spinner dolphin, spotted ray.

-A pink and orange fish had invited Rina to play, or so she had said, and she had named him Shikshik.
+A pink and orange fish had invited Rina to play, or so she had said, and she had even given him a name.
 Rob had found her ridiculous.
 Now she was a finance director in London.

 Virginie suddenly remembered to ask, “Dax, could you replace me for the Green Club on Monday?”
 Before Dax could answer, Rob blurted, “You should think twice about the club.
 The one or two poor kids who go green for good…”